ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If Evidence or Endorsements from different sources has the same `environment-map` and `authorized-by` then the `measurement-values-map`s are merged.

-The ACS must maintain the authority information for each EMT.
+The ACS must maintain the authority information for each Claimset.
 There can be multiple entries in `state-triples` which have the same `environment-map` and a different `authorized-by` field (see {{sec-authorized-by}}).